Yahoo Web Search

 William Paca (/ ˈ p eɪ. k ə / PAY-kə or / ˈ p æ k. ə / PAK-ə; October 31, 1740 – October 13, 1799) [1] was a Founding Father of the United States who was a signatory to the Continental Association and the United States Declaration of Independence.

 2. Feb 18, 2020 · William Paca was a United States politician, a delegate to the Continental Congress, and a signer of the Declaration of Independence.
-He was a wealthy planter in Maryland who worked to build the country and served as Chief Justice of Maryland and Governor of Maryland.
+William Paca was born on October 31, 1740, to a wealthy planter in Maryland.

 1. People also search for